 While many young players may have folded under the mounting stress of elusive on-court success and repeat injuries, Giron has battled his way back into the spotlight throughout the last year.

 In August of 2018, Giron earned his first tour-level win at Los Cabos, and even served for the set before falling to eventual finalist Juan Martin Del Potro.
-Giron continued to impress in January of this year, as he won his maiden ATP Challenger Tour title at the Orlando Open.
+Giron continued to impress in January of last year, as he won his maiden ATP Challenger Tour title at the Orlando Open.

 Throughout the 2018-2019 Oracle Challenger Series, Giron showed flashes of what made him the most highly sought-after college recruit in the nation and one of the premier players in college tennis.
 He participated at all four stops of the Series, capping off his run with a doubles title at the Oracle Challenger Series Indian Wells alongside partner JC Aragone.